-Amenities at Baruch College Residence Life include 24-hour security, professional live-in Student Life staff, room and residence key-card entry, fully furnished rooms, air conditioning, refrigerator and microwave in room, private bathroom, cable TV, high-speed internet in room, laundry facilities, communal kitchens and lounges, 24-hour gym facilities, and public computers.
+Amenities include 24-hour security, professional live-in Residence Life staff, room and residence key-card entry, fully furnished rooms, air conditioning, refrigerator and microwave in room, private bathroom, cable TV, high-speed internet, laundry facilities, library, communal kitchen, meeting rooms and lounges, gym facilities, and public computers.

 The 1760 Third Avenue building houses over 1,100 students from colleges all over the city.
-Baruch housing will have 240 students, six Resident Assistants (RAs), and one full-time professional staff living on-site.
+Baruch housing has approximately 240 students, six Resident Assistants (RAs), and one full-time professional staff living on-site.

-There is a parking garage around the corner that has monthly rates, but Baruch and the Residence Hall does not provide any parking or stipend for students.
+There is a parking garage around the corner that has monthly rates, but Baruch and the Residence Hall do not provide any parking or parking passes for students.

 Each room, whether you opt for a double or triple occupancy room, has a bathroom (shower/sink/toilet) in the room.

-There is a laundry room in the residence hall and all you'll need is laundry detergent.
+There is a laundry room in the Residence Hall and all you'll need is laundry detergent.
 There are no dispensers in the laundry rooms.
 Your own laundry basket or bag is also a handy thing to have.
-You must pay to use the washers and dryers, but can text you when your clothes are ready.
+You must pay to use the washers and dryers.

 1760 3rd Ave, Room #